 Next, pick the effect you’d like to use for minimizing windows from genie or scale.

-Then, move onto the setting when opening documents and mark the boxes for the rest of the settings you’d like to enable.
+Then, move on to the rest of the settings you’d like to enable.

 If you have a question on how any of these settings work, just click the question mark button on the bottom right of the window.